influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/concepts/glossary.md

 ## web console

-The user interface for the InfluxEnterprise cluster.
+Legacy user interface for the InfluxEnterprise cluster.
-Use the web console to:

-* monitor clusters
-* manage databases, retention policies, queries, users, and user permissions/roles
-* rebalance your cluster
-* explore and visualize your data
+This has been deprecated and the suggestion is to use [Chronograf](/chronograf/latest/introduction/).

+If you are transitioning from the Enterprise Web Console to Chronograf and helpful [transition guide](/chronograf/latest/guides/transition-web-admin-interface/) is available.